Overreact4670/NextDNS-CLI-HA-Add-on/DOCS.md

 # NextDNS CLI Add-on

-Runs the [NextDNS CLI](https://github.com/nextdns/nextdns) as a local DNS-over-HTTPS proxy with full per-device identification, multi-profile support, split-horizon DNS, and more.
+Runs the [NextDNS CLI](https://github.com/nextdns/nextdns) as a local DNS-over-HTTPS proxy with full per-device identification, multi-profile support, split-horizon DNS, and IPv4/IPv6 dual-stack support.

 ## Why use this instead of pointing your router's DNS at NextDNS?